-Wind and Solar Farm Projects A Gateway to Renewable Energy Future
+Wind and Solar Farm Projects: A Gateway to Renewable Energy Future

 Wind Energy is Blowing Across the Country

-Solar Farm Installation Projects Spreading Rapidly
+Solar Farm Installation Projects Are Spreading Rapidly

 Versatile Fabric Structures Aid Solar and Wind Construction Projects and Operations